As an entrepreneur, you have to work on your business as well as in it.

 They’ve also made it their mission to support the small business owners who seek their web services with a content hub they like to call the GoDaddy Garage Blog.
 (Like a garage band, only slightly less cool.
 And 100% less likely to reside at their parent’s house.)

 The Garage Blog offers filtering tools that allow you to search for content by industry or product (topic).
 Under their marketing section, you’ll find a wealth of articles on valuable small business marketing topics like SEO, retargeting, local marketing, website optimization, conversion rate optimization, paid ads, and more.

 GoDaddy – not just for web hosting anymore.

 Neil Patel is digital marketing’s “It” Boy.

 His articles are quoted everywhere.
 His guest posts appear on reputable blogs and publications all over the web.
-And, there’s little question why – Patel’s articles are thorough, well-researched and concisely written.
+There’s little question why – Patel’s articles are thorough, well-researched, and concisely written.